 Stephen Le Vesconte

 “I am an energy and infrastructure lawyer with very broad experience of advising on complex and demanding projects worldwide, having previously worked in London, Moscow, Hong Kong and Seoul.
-Our team in Paris offers world-class project development, project finance and related sector expertise both for clients based in France and for those using Paris as a commercial and financial hub for cross-border deals.”
+Our English law team in Paris offers world-class project development, project finance and related sector expertise both for clients based in France and for those using Paris as a commercial and financial hub for cross-border deals.”

 Education and qualifications

-Stephen is an energy and infrastructure specialist with over 15 years of experience advising on large-scale, cross-border project development, project finance, joint venture and M&A transactions in the energy and infrastructure sectors (including oil and gas, petrochemicals, power and renewables).
+Stephen is an energy and infrastructure specialist with over 20 years of experience advising on large-scale, cross-border project development, project finance, joint venture and M&A transactions in the energy and infrastructure sectors (including renewables and wider energy transition, power, industrials, oil and gas, petrochemicals and transport infrastructure).
 He has particular expertise in structured finance and multisource project financings including Export Credit Agencies (ECAs) and other international financial institutions.

 Stephen set up the firm’s Seoul office in 2013 and was Seoul office Managing Partner 2016-2018, and continues to lead the firm’s relationships with many Korean corporates, ECAs and banks in Seoul.

-Stephen previously worked for nine years in the firm’s London office, for three years in the firm’s Moscow office and for six months in the firm’s Hong Kong office.
+Stephen previously worked for nine years in the firm’s London office and for three years in our Moscow office.
 He joined our Paris team in September 2018.